kylelo/music-genre-cnn-classifier/README.md

 ```
 2\.
 After training, user will get `cnnModel.h5` and `Scalers.sav`
 > Scalers are used for training set normalization (make values in each channel between -1 and +1).
 It is necessary to use the same scalers to normalize validation songs.

+> The program automatically search and merge all `.pkl` in same directory with `trainModel.py` as training data.
+Please remove unecessary .pkl files
 <br>